Samuel Green (criminal)

-Samuel Green (1796 – April 25, 1822) was a United States serial killer and robber.
-He was one of the first to be called "Public enemy", in the United States, as a dangerous criminal at-large.
+Samuel Green (1796 – April 25, 1822) was an American serial killer and robber.
+He was one of the first to be called "public enemy", in the United States, as a dangerous criminal at-large.
+Green was the first and only white person to be executed for the murder of a black victim in Massachusetts.

 Early life

-Samuel Green was born in Meredith, New Hampshire in 1796.
-At an early age, his parents believed him to be possessed by a demon because of his frequent school skipping and would whip him.
-As a teenager, he became a blacksmith's apprentice where he was whipped for stealing.
+Green was born in Meredith, New Hampshire in 1796.
+At an early age, his parents believed him to be possessed by a demon because of a frequent habit of skipping school; this resulted in whippings.
+As a teenager, he became a blacksmith's apprentice and was whipped for stealing.
 He was whipped for destroying the blacksmith's garden but did not admit it.
 He was then sent home and whipped again.
 In retaliation, Green threw the family dog down a well, contaminating the water, and caused great expense to the family.
 He was beaten severely for this.
 He retaliated by slashing the neck of the family pig and was again whipped.

 The family gave up and sent Samuel to live with family friend Albert Dunne in New Hampton, New Hampshire.
 Green attended school for a while but began skipping again.
 He then stole a Jew's harp from a shop and Dunne beat him as punishment.
 Green fled home and his parents, having heard of the theft, beat him unconscious.
 Green was sent to Dunne and then whipped until the flesh was flayed off his back.